ericflores108/strava-tutorial/README.md

 There will be two Lambda functions, one that will be triggered by a CloudWatch event, and the other will be triggered by an API Gateway endpoint.
 The CloudWatch event will be triggered every day at 12:00 AM, and will loop through the DDB table and pull the total miles ran for each user.
 If a user has met their goal, an email will be sent to them.
 The API Gateway endpoint will be triggered by a GET request, and will return the total miles ran for all users, and the total goal set for all users.

-## Prerequisites
+## Goal of this tutorial

 There are important principles I hope to demonstrate in this project.
 If you do things differently or have a better way of doing things, please let me know!
 I am still learning, and I am always open to new ideas.

-  1. Error handling
+  1. Error handling (consistency, logging, try/catch, etc.)
   2. DRY (Don't Repeat Yourself) code - when to use it and when not to use it
   3. Clean code that is easy to read and understand.
 I will leverage TypeScript (types and comments) to help with this.